Exactly Optimal Bayesian Quickest Change Detection for Hidden Markov Models: Main Result

+then ($Z_k, y_k)$ are the state and observation processes of a hidden Markov model with transition matrix $A$ and measurement matrix $B$.

-\end{lemma} \begin{proof} We establish this result by considering $A$ to be block matrix made from the 4 types of different transitions between sets $S_\alpha$ and $S_\beta$: that is, 2 two types of set self-transition, and the two directions of transitions between these two sets.
-First, looking at pre-change self-transition (type $X_{k} \in S_\alpha$ and $X_{k+1} \in S_\alpha$) we note from Bayes rule, for all $i,j \in \{1,N_\alpha\}$, we can write
+\end{lemma} \begin{proof} We establish this result by considering $A$ to be a block matrix made from the 4 types of different transitions between sets $S_b$ and $S_a$.
+First, looking at pre-change self-transition (type $X_{k} \in S_b$ and $X_{k+1} \in S_b$) we note from Bayes rule, for all $i,j \in \{1,\dots, N_b\}$, we can write